-The holidays are a magical time in Chicago, especially with kids in tow.
-Your little ones will be awed by the city’s massive Christmas tree, a free zoo covered in half a million lights, and a whimsical holiday parade with both Santa and Mickie Mouse.
-Here’s your bucket list for the best kid-friendly holiday activities in Chicago.
+The holidays are a magical time in the city, especially with little ones in tow.
+There are so many fun things to do with kids in Chicago, and each one is an opportunity to make a lasting holiday memory.
+The whole family will be awed by the city’s massive Christmas tree, historic zoo covered in millions of lights, and whimsical holiday parade starring both Santa and Mickey Mouse.
+Here’s your bucket list of the best kid-friendly holiday activities and events in Chicago.

-This annual celebration at the Museum of Science and Industry showcases a spectacular 45-foot Grand Tree, surrounded by 50 decorated trees representing Chicago’s diverse international communities and their holiday traditions.
+Christmas Around the World and Holidays of Light is an annual holiday celebration at the Museum of Science and Industry.
+The exhibit features the spectacular Grand Tree, surrounded by more than 50 decorated trees representing Chicago’s diverse international communities and their holiday traditions.
 You’ll even be showered in indoor “snow.”
-The exhibit runs from November through January.

 Tip: The Museum of Science and Industry is a treasure trove of hands-on, kid-friendly exhibits, so leave plenty of time to explore.

 Chicago’s iconic Millennium Park is a winter wonderland for families, with two unique ice rinks on the lakefront park’s grounds.
 First, twirl around on the city’s iconic Millennium Park ice skating rink, nestled right below the iconic Cloud Gate sculpture (aka “The Bean”).
 You’ll enjoy views of the city skyline covered in snow.
 Next, head to Maggie Daley Park to glide along the whimsical Skating Ribbon that meanders through frosty pine trees.